robcmills/prompt.nvim/README.md

 ## Development Status

 This plugin is under active development.
-Expect major breaking changes.
 See [TODO.md](TODO.md) for planned features and improvements.

 ## Contributing